Pølsehorn (Pigs in a Blanket)

 Dough after proofing and doubled in size.

-• Once dough has risen, divide dough into 3 equal pieces and roll each piece into a circle.
-Cut each circle into 8 triangles for 24 rolls.
+• Once dough has risen, divide dough into 2 equal pieces and roll each piece into a circle.
+If you have a pack of 10 hot dogs, cut each circle into 10 triangles (so you have 20 total).
+If you have a pack of 8, cut each circle into 8 triangles (so you have 16 total).

 Pigs in a blanket dough cut into triangles ready to roll.